bgriffen/oldwebsite/_posts/2014-12-22-making-spotify-playlists-in-python-based-on-upcoming-local-bands.md

 [![spotify-playlists](/assets/spotifylocalbands/spotify_playlist.png)](/assets/spotifylocalbands/spotify_playlist.png)

-Again, if you can't program or don't have a Premium Spotify account [this playlist](https://open.spotify.com/user/1254170771/playlist/1Shh4ljWPQrcsvpTKtppm5) is public if you still want the playlist for the Boston area (this will work if you have a free account).
-I'll use my account update it once a month.
+Again, if you don't have any programming experience or don't have a Premium Spotify account [this playlist](https://open.spotify.com/user/1254170771/playlist/1Shh4ljWPQrcsvpTKtppm5) is public if you still want the playlist for the Boston area (this will work if you have a free account).
+I'll use my account update it at the start of the every month.

 If you know of a website which compiles local music in your area perhaps you could try to modify what I've done and make your own playlist.
 In any case, I hope you enjoy the new music, soon to be playing live, somewhere near you.